Physical Education Plus

 - The summer before your sophomore year would also be a great time to take some of your KU Core courses abroad.
 Applications for these programs are usually due March 1st, so visit the Study Abroad Info Center early in the spring semester to learn more about your options.

 - Sophomore year is a common time for Physical Education Plus students to pursue a semester-long study abroad program.
 The fall semester is ideal.

 - You can take a combination of introductory HSES courses, program admission requirements, and/or general education requirements during your time abroad.
 Your academic advisor can help you to determine which courses to target for your study abroad experience.

 Junior and Senior

 - Spring break, winter break and summers are a great time for study abroad in your Junior and Senior year.
 Because of the PE Plus practicum requirements every semester during this time, you are not able to study abroad for a full fall or spring semester.

 - Over the summer, you can gain some experience by participating in one of the teaching programs in India or Italy or complete some of your general education requirements at Korea University.

 To help you get started on your search, here are some recommended programs for Physical Education Plus.
-We also encourage you to visit the Study Abroad Info Center to meet with a Peer Advisor to discuss your interests and learn more about available options.
+We also encourage you to visit the study abroad Info Center for drop-in advising to meet with a Peer Advisor to discuss your interests and learn more about available options.